-As much of the world moved online in March 2020, this gave criminals the perfect in-road for phishing scams.
-From employees working from home and increases in video calls to online shopping and a surge in the use of emails and texts, scammers were able to take advantage of this growth in online activities.
-Using the chaos and confusion of the pandemic to worm their way in, scams were hidden in a jumble of fake news and false information.
+From employees working from home and increases in video calls to online shopping and the use of emails and texts, scammers were able to take advantage of the continued reliance on online activities and communication.

-Ultimately, by impersonating the likes of the WHO, by exploiting vulnerabilities such as businesses in desperate need of financial help, and by weaving their way in amid other influxes of information, scammers cleverly adapted their phishing campaigns to suit.
+Ultimately, by impersonating important figures on key topics such as vaccine mandates, exploiting vulnerabilities such as families in desperate need of financial help, and weaving their way in amid other influxes of information, scammers cleverly adapted their phishing campaigns to suit.
 Plus, phishing emails, like all scams, usually try to instill a sense of urgency in victims.
-This creates a certain amount of pressure to act, which, when teamed with all of the other chaos and confusion, could lead to more people handing over private or financial information in a panic.
+This creates pressure to act, which, when teamed with all of the other chaos and confusion, could lead to more people handing over private or financial information in a panic.

 Aren’t they easy to spot, though?

-For example, Proofpoint’s survey found that 63 percent of employees know what the term “phishing” is.
-However, US workers were the least likely to know (just 52 percent correctly described phishing–but this was an improvement from 49 percent in 2019).
+For example, Proofpoint’s survey found that 53 percent of working adults globally know what the term “phishing” means.
+However, US workers answered correctly 49 percent of the time.

-Proofpoint’s survey also finds that older generations are more likely to know what phishing is:
+A previous Proofpoint survey also found that older generations are more likely to know what phishing is:

 But when it comes to other more specific types of phishing, e.g. “smishing” and “vishing,” older generations were less likely to know.